longview/SonyMDRemote/Readme.md

 ![UI Screenshot](img/gui2.png)

+See also my previous blog post on my E12: [Adding Optical I/O to the Sony MDS-E12 MiniDisc Recorder](http://longview.be/adding-optical-io-to-the-sony-mds-e12-minidisc-recorder.html).

 ## Hookup
 You will need a female-female 9 pin D-Sub adapter cable (a null modem cable):
 * Pin 2 to Pin 3